Edugamen/GodotHub-Translation-ES/README.md

 | [Font Awesome](https://fontawesome.com) | The icon library we use throughout the app. |

 And every open-source library that makes GodotHub possible (see `package.json` and `Cargo.toml` for the full list).

 ---

+> 🤖 **AI Notice:** Some parts of this codebase have been restructured and small bugs have been fixed with the assistance of AI.
+All changes are reviewed and tested before being merged.
+If you notice anything unusual, feel free to [open an issue](https://github.com/RykoTheDev/godothub/issues).

+---